PierreSenellart/provsql/doc/source/user/studio.rst

 circuit load.
 A :guilabel:`Reset node positions` toolbar button undoes all drag-to-move offsets at once.
 Wheel-to-zoom is supported on the canvas, and a :guilabel:`Fit to screen` button resets zoom and pan.
-A :guilabel:`Fullscreen` toggle pins the canvas to the viewport (Esc exits).
+A :guilabel:`Fullscreen` toggle pins the canvas to the browser window (Esc exits).

 .. _studio-circuit-example: